 Myeloma is a blood cancer of cells found in the bone marrow, specifically the so-called “plasma cells.”
 The bone marrow is the spongy tissue inside your bones that normally creates the different parts of your blood.
 Plasma cells are a key part of the body's immune system.
-In particular, they produce antibodies that help the body fight infection.
+They produce antibodies that help the body fight infection.
 Myeloma begins when healthy plasma cells change and grow out of control.
 This may result in multiple bone lesions that increase the risk of bone fractures.
 That is where the phrase "multiple myeloma" comes from.

 Anemia, from a shortage of red blood cells

 Decreased ability to fight infection, from a shortage of white blood cells and the body’s inability to respond to infection because of the presence of abnormal antibodies

 It is important to note that, like regular plasma cells, myeloma cells can produce antibodies.
 But myeloma cells are unable to produce healthy, functioning antibodies.
 Instead, they make what is called “monoclonal protein,” "monoclonal immunoglobulin," or “M protein.”
 M protein can build up in the blood and urine, potentially damaging the kidneys and other organs, as well as reducing immunity.
 A healthy person who is found to have a small amount of this M protein is said to have monoclonal gammopathy of undetermined significance (MGUS).

 Myeloma causes structural bone damage, which can result in weakened bones and leads to painful fractures or bone breaks over time.
-Myeloma is usually called multiple myeloma because most people (90% or more) have more than 1 bone lesions when diagnosed or lesions develop over the course of the illness.
+Myeloma is usually called multiple myeloma because most people (90% or more) have more than 1 bone lesion when they are diagnosed or lesions develop over the course of the illness.

 Extramedullary plasmacytoma describes myeloma that started outside the bone marrow in locations such as the lymph glands, sinuses, throat, liver, digestive tract, or under the skin.